rubino25/RatOS/site/docs/configuration/beacon_contact.md

 - Run `BEACON_CREATE_SCAN_COMPENSATION_MESH BED_TEMP=85 PROFILE=Contact` to create a contact reference bed mesh.

 	Use your target bed temperature for the `BED_TEMP` parameter.
-It will home your printer and run the calibration fully automated.
+It will home your printer, heat it to target temp, waits for heat soaking and run the calibration fully automated.
 	In case you have a chamber heater it is recommended to heat it up to your target temperature before starting the test.

 - You need for each build plate and target printing temperature, of the temp diff is higher than 10°, a own reference contact mesh.
 Rerun the `BEACON_CREATE_SCAN_COMPENSATION_MESH` command and choose another `PROFILE` name for it.

 - Set the profile name for the wanted reference mesh profile in the gcode variable `beacon_scan_compensation_profile`.
 The default profile name is `Contact`

+- If `BEACON_CREATE_SCAN_COMPENSATION_MESH` throws an error while meshing, you can jsut run `BED_MESH_CALIBRATE PROBE_METHOD=contact USE_CONTACT_AREA=1 SAMPLES=2 SAMPLES_DROP=1 SAMPLES_TOLERANCE_RETRIES=10 PROFILE=Contact`.
+This will skip the heat soaking part which isnt needed anymore in this case.

 Before compensation